-c.
-Charles Hamilton Houston National Moot Court Team
+1. Charles Hamilton Houston National Moot Court Team

 The Charles Hamilton Houston National Moot Court Team represents the school in various competitions across the country.
 Students are awarded one credit pass/fail for each semester of participation, up to a limit of 4 credits in two years.
 Participating students are required to attend the moot court class.
-Students are selected for participation on the National Moot Court Team in accordance with the National Moot Court Team rules.
-The primary means of selection is through participation in the Charles Hamilton Houston Moot Court Competition.
-The Charles Hamilton Houston Moot Court Competition is held in the fall of each year and is open to all second and third-year students.
+The primary means of selection for the Charles Hamilton Houston National Moot Court Team is through participation in the Charles Hamilton Houston intramural Moot Court Competition.
+The Charles Hamilton Houston Moot Court Competition is held in the spring of each year and is open to all first and second year students.
 The top participants in the competition are invited to join the team.

-d.
-Goler Teal Butcher International Moot Court Team
+2. Goler Teal Butcher International Moot Court Team

-The International Moot Court Team represents the school in the Jessup International Moot Court Competition and other moot court competitions related to international law.
-Students are selected for the various teams based on their performance in the Goler Teal Butcher International Moot Court Team Competition.
-Under Jessup rules, participation on the Jessup team is open to all students, but participation in the class is highly recommended because the class includes specific instruction on information relating to writing international competition briefs and international law.
-Students interested in participating on an International Moot Court Team for credit must enroll in the International Moot Court Team class.
+The International Moot Court Team represents the school in the Jessup International Moot Court Competition, the Stetson International Environmental Moot Court Competition and other moot court competitions related to international law selected by the professor based on the team's budget and members stated interests.
+Students are selected for the various teams based on their performance in the Goler Teal Butcher Intramural International Moot Court Team Competition.
+Under Jessup rules, participation on the Jessup team is open to all students, but participation in the class is required because the class includes specific instruction on information relating to writing international competition briefs and international law.
+Students interested in participating on an International Moot Court Team for credit must compete for a spot on the team through the intramural competition and enroll in the International Moot Court Team class.
 Enrollment in the class is subject to the approval of the course instructor.
 Students are awarded two credits (pass/fail) for successful completion of the year-long course.

-e.
-Huver I. Brown Trial Advocacy Moot Court Team
+3. Huver I. Brown Trial Advocacy Moot Court Team

 The Huver I. Brown Trial Advocacy Moot Court Team represents the school in various moot court trial competitions throughout the nation.
 Students earn two credits per year on a pass/fail basis.
-The Trial Advocacy Moot Court Team meets regularly for one hour each week, with extended practices when preparing for competition.
+The Trial Advocacy Moot Court Team meets regularly for one hour, 40 minutes each week, with extended practices when preparing for competition.
 Students receive lecture and instruction from practicing attorneys on fundamentals of trial skills as the students prepare for competitions in which they will try a fictitious case from beginning to end.
-New team members are selected during the annual intraschool competition in which first- and second- year students vie for a place on the team of no more than twenty members.
+New team members are selected during the annual intra-school competition in which first- and second- year students vie for a place on the team of no more than twenty members.
 Students interested in participating for credit must enroll in the Trial Advocacy Moot Court Team class.
 Enrollment in the class is subject to the approval of the course instructor.
 Students are awarded two credits (pass/fail) for successful completion of the year-long course.